Adults 4th Quarter of 2024

 4- TEACHER’S SUPPORT

+A) Christian Teacher Magazine.
 It is worth getting to know this magazine that brings reports, articles, interviews and support resources for Adult Bible lessons.
 In issue 99, p.
 37, you will find a special resource for this lesson.

 B) Special Resources: At the end of the topic, you will find resources that will support you in preparing your class: